CCICB/disTIL/README.md

 ### Gene expression classification

-The *disTIL* gene expression classification module uses the Immune Paediatric Signature Score (IPASS) (unpublished) to classify paediatric tumours as immune hot or cold based on the predicted level of CD8+ T cell infiltration.
+The *disTIL* gene expression classification module uses the Immune Paediatric Signature Score [IPASS](https://github.com/CCICB/IPASS) to classify paediatric tumours as immune hot or cold based on the predicted level of CD8+ T cell infiltration.
 Tumours with an IPASS score between -0.15 and 0.45 are considered as having ‘intermediate’ phenotype (neither hot nor cold).

 #### Inputs